joshfrench/om-wiki-fork/Documentation.md

   ([cursor korks f] ...))
 ```

-Outside of the render phase you cannnot interact directly with
+Outside of the render phase you cannot interact directly with
-cursors outside of a handleful of functions: `om.core/transact!` and
+cursors outside of a handful of functions: `om.core/transact!` and
 `om.core/update!` being some of the few exceptions. `om.core/read` is
 also allowed.
 Given a `cursor` and a function `f`, read will invoke
 `f` with a cursor using `cursor` that consistent with the current